alexfazio/toolhouse-cookbook/README.md

   </picture>
 </a>

-Here's the README adapted for Toolhouse:

-# Toolhouse Cookbook

 The Toolhouse Cookbook provides code and guides designed to help developers build with AI function calling, offering copy-able code snippets that you can easily integrate into your own projects.

 ## Prerequisites